Exploring fixed points and eigenstates of quantum systems with reinforcement learning

 Random Hamiltonians of the type considered in this section have also been studied in the literature using a reinforcement learning algorithm different from the one presented here (see Ref.~\cite{Albarran_Arriagada_2020}).
 Providing a detailed description of the protocol of Ref.~\cite{Albarran_Arriagada_2020} is beyond the scope of this work.
 Nevertheless, although both approaches use measurement outcomes as the basis for reward and punishment, there are fundamental differences between the two reinforcement learning strategies.
 In particular, while the method of Ref.~\cite{Albarran_Arriagada_2020} searches for eigenstates sequentially, starting from an arbitrarily chosen one, our approach is designed to learn all eigenstates simultaneously.

 When comparing the results presented here with those of Ref.~\cite{Albarran_Arriagada_2020} for the two-qubit case---the only one reported in that work---we observe that our algorithm achieves slightly higher fidelities across the full set of states.
 In the method of Ref.~\cite{Albarran_Arriagada_2020}, some states are obtained with high accuracy, whereas others perform less favorably.
 This difference may be related to the fact that, in our approach, all states are treated on equal footing, while in the other method some states are obtained earlier in the sequential procedure.
 Another important aspect is that the number of iterations required for convergence is significantly smaller in our algorithm.
 In fact, when attempting to extend the protocol of Ref.~\cite{Albarran_Arriagada_2020} to three qubits, we found that convergence could be reached for some states, but obtaining convergence for all of them within a reasonable number of iterations proved challenging.
-In the next section, we apply the present algorithm to paradigmatic physical Hamiltonians, including the transverse-field Ising model (TFIM) and Richardson pairing Hamiltonian, to demonstrate its robustness and versatility beyond random systems.
+In the following subsection, we discuss the selection of the hyperparameters and the robustness of the algorithm with respect to their variation.
+We then apply the algorithm in Sec.~\ref{sec:applications} to paradigmatic physical Hamiltonians, including the transverse-field Ising model (TFIM) and the Richardson pairing Hamiltonian, to demonstrate its applicability and performance beyond random systems.